 - Aerospace systems: The applications that I am interested in include the reduction of aerodynamic drag, gust load alleviation in wind turbine blades, small satellites and energy-harvesting autonomous gliders.
 These applications are used to motivate (i) efficient structure-exploiting optimization methods for MPC, (ii) the development of low-order physics-based and data-augmented models for control to reduce computational requirements during design and implementation and (iii) optimization methods for the co-design of the controller and physical parameters, such as aerofoil shape and the sizing and placement of energy sources, sensors and actuators.

-Optimal Co-design and Control of Cyber-Physical Systems
+more on Optimal Co-design and Control

 Cyber-physical systems (CPS) are composed of physical systems that affect computations, and vice versa, in a closed loop.
 By tightly integrating computing with physical systems one can design CPS that are smarter, cheaper, more reliable, efficient and environmentally friendly than systems based on physical design alone.
 Examples include modern automobiles, aircraft and trains, power systems, medical devices and manufacturing processes.

 The key questions for CPS design are what, where, when and how accurate to measure, compute, communicate and store?
 My team is providing answers to these questions by developing control systems theory and mathematical optimization methods to automatically design the algorithms, computer architecture and physical system at the same time.
 This co-design process results in a better overall system compared to iterative methods, where sub-systems are independently designed and optimized.